april 17, 2025

 26”h x 12”d x 18”w

-infy the giraffe is struggling to do pottery. when a potter makes a pot, balance and central body posture is very vital to achieving smoothly orbited pots. although infy has the inability to center clay properly from the disadvantage of her height, she still continues her ambition to make pottery.
+infy is struggling to center. when a potter makes a pot, balance and central body posture are very vital to achieving smoothly orbited pots. although infy has the inability to center clay properly from the disadvantage of her height, she still continues her ambition to successfully center.

 honminchoco (2025)